eser/eser/series/en/README.md

-This section will contain series of articles.
+This section will contain series of articles, playlists, micro-blogging entries, etc.

 [Go back to the homepage](../../README.md)